 Now, this is not to say that there aren’t plenty of organizations out there that fully understand and can articulate their risk culture.
 I’ve had the pleasure of discussing risk culture with many leaders and hearing accounts of how it was developed and continues to thrive.
 However, it’s becoming increasingly apparent that there are just as many who struggle to effectively describe their risk culture or if they even have one.

 Is this because businesses don’t feel they need a risk culture?
 Could it be they don’t want to create one?
 I think the logical answer is of course they want and need a risk culture.
-Unfortunately, the day-to-day of ensuring they maintain and nourish their sales and service culture seems to take priority and therefore the majority of their focus.
+Unfortunately, the day-to-day of ensuring they maintain and nourish their sales and service culture seems to take priority and, therefore, the majority of their focus.
 In addition, building and maintaining any type of successful culture is hard and a lot of work.

-An effective risk culture incorporates the employee’s consciousness, attitudes, and actions toward risk and how it is managed.
-Moreover, it’s a mindset within the organization that the employees will make well informed risk decisions since they realize organizations must take adequate risk to produce value.
+An effective risk culture incorporates employees’ awareness, attitudes, and actions toward risk and how it is managed.
+Moreover, it’s a mindset within the organization that the employees will make well-informed risk decisions since they realize organizations must take adequate risk to produce value.

-These similarities if levied across most organizations sales and service culture would likely mimic each other as well.
+These similarities, if levied across most organizations’ sales and service culture, would likely mimic each other as well.
 The lesson here is that you can take many of the same principles that you used to create and maintain your various cultures and apply them to risk.

 So ask yourself:

-So when we meet and I ask you, “What’s Your Risk Culture?”
+So when we meet and I ask you, “What’s your risk culture?”
 I can’t wait to see your excitement as you begin to describe your risk culture success!